 4. Melina Havelock portrayed by Carole Bouquet in ‘For Your Eyes Only’

 This may anger a few fans but every time I went over the list Melina moved higher and higher and a main reason she’s in forth place, in comparison with Amasova in fifth, is that she never get’s caught by the villain.
-Like Aki, she probably saves Bond’s life more times than he could for her.
+Like both Aki and Kissy Suzuki in ‘You Only Live Twice’, she probably saves Bond’s life more times than he could for her.
 Melina is a true independent Bond Girl with her own motives: she wants revenge and she’ll stop at nothing to get it.
 Wielding a crossbow and hardly showing emotion, Melina proved she was strong and free-willed: the best of Moore’s Bond Girls

 3. Honey Ryder portrayed by Ursula Andress in ‘Dr No’

 Once again this could anger many fans as Ursula normally cements her place as the number one Bond Girl.
 Yes, her entrance is iconic in film history but looking at the character as a whole, she isn’t that helpful to Bond in the long-run, getting captured making Bond have to spend his time finding her.
 This is what nearly knocked Ryder down to fourth place: but then again, she was stunning and that bikini.
 She can stay at third

 2. Teresa Di Vicenzo portrayed by Diana Rigg in ‘On Her Majesty’s Secret Service’